Akhkhazu

-Akhkhazu is a female demon from the Akkadic mythology.
+Akhkhazu, also known as Ahhazu, is a female demon of jaundice from the Akkadic mythology that was later adopted by Babylonian mythology.
 Her Sumerian name is Dimme-kur.
 She is also called "the seizer".
 She brings fever and plagues and is a member of a trio of female demons (Labasu, Labartu, Akhkhazu).
-Despite the fact the word "Akhkhazu" has a male gender, Akhkazu is often described as having a female nature.
+Although the word "Akhkhazu" has a male gender, Akhkazu is often described as having a female nature.